 - Place your banana peel in a mason jar.

 - Fill the jar with just enough water to cover the banana peels.
 If they start to float, stuff something heavy in the jar to keep them submerged.

 - Cover the jar with a piece of cloth and secure it with a rubber band.

 - Let the jar sit for a week.
 It's okay if the water gets cloudy, but throw it away if you see mold.

 - After a week, strain the water in the jar and fertilize your plants with it.
 Then, drop your fermented banana peels into the blender and puree them.

 - Side dress your flowering plants with the banana peel puree and then work it into the soil to a depth of about 4 inches.
 Working the mixture into the soil prevents the banana from attracting unwanted critters to your yard.

 How to Make Banana Peel Fertilizer for Acid Lovers

-Plants like azaleas (Rhododendron spp.) and blueberries (Cyanococcus spp.) love both acidic soil and plant food.
+Plants like azaleas (Rhododendron spp.) and blueberries (Vaccinium spp.) love both acidic soil and fertilizer.
 You can give them both by turning your banana peels into an acid- and nutrient-rich vinegar.
 The process takes a few weeks, but it's super easy.

 - Ferment your banana peels for a week.